OpenSecuritySummit/oss2020/content/tracks/_not_happening/post-mortem-for-the-security-incident-exercise-we-did-what-are-the-outcomes.md

 ---
-title        : How can Business stakeholders contribute to Risk Management on Security track        : "CISO and Risk Management" type         : working-session      # working-session, user-session, product-session technology   : topics       :                    # for example ["GDPR"] featured     : yes                    # review with summit team "yes" when_day     : Thu when_time    : WS-1 hey_summit   :
+title        : Post-mortem for the Security Incident Exercise we did - what are the outcomes track        : Misc type         : working-session      # working-session, user-session, product-session technology   : topics       :                    # for example ["GDPR"] featured     : yes                # review with summit team "yes" when_day     : when_time    :
 room_layout  :                    #
 room_id      :
 session_slack: